samueljseay/page_object/README.md

 To find out more about the PageObject pattern check out the [selenium documentation](https://seleniumhq.github.io/docs/best.html#page_object_models).

+Please note: There is not an official first release yet, the API may change.

 ## Install

 PageObject is not published on hex yet, so if you want to use it at the moment you'll need to add the following to your mix.exs in deps: